 "You know of any Orc, since the Prophet, that ever had joy from peace?"
 I waved a claw at the tapestries, "We've got nothing to fill peace with but more war.
 Nothing like this."

-Sif stared at the tapestry, with dancing elves picked out in intricate golden and green threads.
+Sif stared at the tapestry, its impossibly intricate weavings of green and gold.
 Then she ripped it straight down.

 "Gazza…you always thought too much for anyone's good.
 Unless you're going to be another Prophet, it doesn't mean a drekiking thing.
 Just makes you weak."